 How long does the season last?
 Summer Basketball is a condensed season held during the month of June.
 Teams will play a total of 8 games on Monday, Tuesday, Wednesday or Thursday nights at Legacy Courts.
+Some games may be played on Saturdays/Sundays if needed due to league size.
 Most teams will play 2 games a week on the same night.
 Teams can add up to an additional 4 games for \$50 each.